-At the top of Box D, subtract the total amount of campaign expenses from the total amount of campaign income.
-If the expenses are greater than the income, the advertising campaign is in deficit.
+At the top of Box D, you must subtract the total amount of your campaign expenses from the total amount of your campaign income.
+If your expenses are greater than your income, your campaign is in deficit.

-If the advertising campaign has been extended in order to fundraise, the registered third party advertiser must still file a financial statement reflecting their campaign finances to January 3, 2023.
+If you have extended your campaign in order to fundraise, you must still file a financial statement reflecting your campaign finances to January 3, 2023.

-At the top of Box D, subtract the total amount of campaign expenses from the total amount of campaign income.
-If the income is greater than the expenses, the advertising campaign has a surplus.
+At the top of Box D, you must subtract the total amount of your campaign expenses from the total amount of your campaign income.
+If your income is greater than your expenses, your campaign has a surplus.

-The third party advertiser is entitled to reimburse contributions made by the registrant or, if the third party advertiser is an individual, their spouse out of the surplus.
-For example, if the surplus was $500 and the registrant contributed $400 to their advertising campaign, the third party advertiser may deduct that $400, leaving the campaign with a surplus of $100.
-If the surplus was $500 and the registrant contributed $600, the third party advertiser may deduct $500 of their contribution, leaving the campaign with $0.
-The third party advertiser may not deduct more than the value of the surplus.
+You are entitled to reimburse contributions made by yourself or your spouse out of the surplus.
+For example, if the surplus was $500 and you contributed $400 to your campaign, you may deduct that $400, leaving your campaign with a surplus of $100.
+If the surplus was $500 and you contributed $600, you may deduct $500 of your contribution, leaving your campaign with $0.
+You may not deduct more than the value of the surplus.

-If, after deducting contributions made by the registrant or their spouse (if the third party advertiser is an individual), the advertising campaign still has a surplus, these funds must be turned over to the clerk.
+If, after deducting contributions made by yourself or your spouse, the campaign still has a surplus, these funds must be turned over to the clerk.

-Schedule 1 includes a summary of contributions from the advertising campaign.
+Schedule 1 includes a summary of contributions from your campaign.

 The following tables are included in Schedule 1 and need to be filled in, if applicable:

-- Table 1 : Contributions in goods or services
+- Table 1: Contributions in goods or services from candidate or spouse

-- Table 3 : Monetary contributions from individuals other than registrant or spouse where contributions exceed $100 per contributor
+- Table 3: Monetary contributions from individuals other than candidate or spouse where contributions exceed $100 per contributor

-- Table 5 : Contributions in goods or services from individuals other than registrant or spouse where contributions exceed $100 per contributor
+- Table 4: Contributions in goods or services from individuals other than candidate or spouse where contributions exceed $100 per contributor

-Note : report the full amount of the contributions made by the registrant and their spouse (if the third party advertiser is an individual) including any amounts that have been reimbursed from a surplus.
+Note: you must report the full amount of the contributions made by you and your spouse, including any amounts that have been reimbursed from a surplus.

 Contributions totalling $100 or less